mpdcampbell/blog/blog/content/posts/go2rtcPetcam.md

 #### But now how do I access the menu?

-After your "homepage-to-camera-feed-redirect" has been set up, visiting dog.domain.com obviously wont bring you to the go2rtc web UI any more.
+After your "homepage-to-camera-feed-redirect" has been set up, visiting dog.domain.com obviously won't bring you to the go2rtc web UI any more.
 But, if you inspect the redirectRegex pattern, the redirect only applies to HTTP requests that end immediately after the domain, i.e. with no path.
 A request with a path after the domain won't match the regex and won't get redirected to the camera feed URL.
 This is where the BASE_PATH variable becomes useful.
 If you entered a value for BASE_PATH, e.g. /admin, now if you visit dog.domain.com/admin you will be brought to the go2rtc web UI while requests for dog.domain.com will still be redirected to the camera feed URL.